 Dhaka’s air quality world's worst this morning

-Dhaka again topped the list of cities worldwide with the worst air quality this morning, with an AQI score of 311 at 8:30 am.
+Dhaka topped the list of cities worldwide with the worst air quality this morning.

-Pakistan's Karachi, India's Delhi and Kolkata, and Pakistan's Lahore occupied the second, third, fourth, and fifth spots on the list, with AQI scores of 251, 199, 198, and 192, respectively.
+Bosnia Herzegovina's Sarajevo, India's Kolkata, Pakistan's Karachi, and Iraq's Baghdad occupied the second, third, fourth and fifth spots on the list, with AQI scores of 351, 250, 242 and 241, respectively.

 When the AQI value for particle pollution is between 101 and 150, air quality is considered "unhealthy for sensitive groups", between 150 and 200 is "unhealthy", between 201 and 300 is said to be "very unhealthy", while a reading of 301+ is considered "hazardous", posing serious health risks to residents.